mr-c/csc-user-guide/docs/data/sensitive-data/fega_submission.md

 !!! note

-    - Data Access Committee (DAC) and Policy need to be created in the EGA DAC portal before they can be added to the metadata in the submitter portal.
+    - **Data Access Committee (DAC)** and **Policy** need to be created in the EGA DAC portal before they can be added to the metadata in the submitter portal.
 DAC is always associated with a Policy, and by selecting a Policy for a dataset in the metadata submitter portal, you also select the DAC linked to that specific Policy.

-    - Study, Samples, and Experiment metadata can be registered before uploading files, while Run and Analysis objects cannot be registered before the files have been uploaded to Finnish FEGA.
-You can choose Policy for your submission only after you have registered all the other metadata, when you are registering a Dataset.
+    - **Study**, **Samples**, and **Experiment** metadata can be registered before uploading files, while **Run** and **Analysis** objects cannot be registered before the files have been uploaded to Finnish FEGA.
+You can choose **Policy** for your submission only after you have registered all the other metadata, when you are registering **Dataset** metadata.

-    - If you are performing array-based submission(s), the submitter portal should only be used to register the Study, Samples, and Dataset metadata objects.
+    - If you are performing *array-based submission(s)*, the submitter portal should only be used to register the Study, Samples, and Dataset metadata objects.
 In contrast, the other metadata objects need to be registered using an excel template.

 ## Step 8: Data release
 To finalise your submission, write to servicedesk@csc.fi to confirm that the submission can be released and add the following information from the submitter portal: